Bioconductor/bioconductor.org/content/news/bioc_3_13_release.md

 packages, and xx workflows.

-There are 133 new software packages, 22 new data experiment packages, xx new annotation packages, 1 new workflow, no new books, and many updates and improvements to existing packages; Bioconductor 3.13 is compatible with R 4.1.0, and is supported on Linux, 32- and 64-bit Windows, and macOS 10.14.6 Mojave or higher.
+There are 133 new software packages, 22 new data experiment packages, 7 new annotation packages, 1 new workflow, no new books, and many updates and improvements to existing packages; Bioconductor 3.13 is compatible with R 4.1.0, and is supported on Linux, 32- and 64-bit Windows, and macOS 10.14.6 Mojave or higher.
 This release will include an updated Bioconductor [Docker containers][2].